IDMNYU/audiolab/docs/synths.md

 #### Pulse

-The **Pulse** module is a 16-stage, 4-row [**sequencer**](https://en.wikipedia.org/wiki/Music_sequencer) with boolean (on/off) states for each stage of each row.
+The **Pulse** module on the Shelfisizer is a 16-stage, 4-row [**sequencer**](https://en.wikipedia.org/wiki/Music_sequencer) with boolean (on/off) states for each stage of each row.
 The Arduino in the module saves the current sequence as long as the module has power, and a 4-button interface allows you to dynamically program in patterns for the 4 output rows, as well as a numbe of other functions.
 The module generates pulses in response to an external clock which advances the current step in the sequence.

 <img src = "./img/shelfisizer2019_1.png" width="20%" title="Pulse" alt="Pulse">